palnilisvi27863/basketrandom/README.md

-Rod Laver is the only player to have won the Grand Slam (all four major titles) twice, in 1962 and 1969.
+Steffi Graf is the only player to have won all four Grand Slam singles titles and an Olympic gold medal in the same calendar year, achieving the "Golden Slam" in 1988.